adtzlr/felupe/docs/tutorial.rst

 Tutorials
 =========

-This section is all about tutorials.
-Each tutorial focusses on a lesson to learn with straightforward and minimal code blocks (no detailed API descriptions here).
+This section is all about learning.
+Each tutorial focusses on a some lessons to learn with straightforward and minimal code blocks (no detailed API descriptions here).

 .. toctree::
    :maxdepth: 1